 - Are they willing to take personal accountability for the results they currently have in their life, whether they like those results or not?

 - Do they respond with enthusiasm when presented with new challenges and learning opportunities?

-- Are they willing to experience discomfort or have difficult conversations to rebuild relationships that may have broken down in the past?
+- Are they willing to experience discomfort or have difficult conversations to move forward on their goals?

 - Are they willing to try on different assumptions or beliefs?
 Or does it seem like they have a strong commitment to always being right?

 - Do they seem open and receptive to feedback?